Model Christen Harper Addresses Misconceptions About Plant-Based Eating

 MARTHA ZAYTOUN

-Martha Zaytoun is a Lifestyle & Trending News writer for SI Swimsuit.
-Before joining the team, Martha worked on the editorial board of the University of Notre Dame’s student magazine and on the editorial team at Chapel Hill, Durham and Chatham Magazines in North Carolina.
-When not working, Martha loves to watercolor and oil paint, run or water ski.
+Martha Zaytoun is a writer on the Lifestyle and Trending News team for SI Swimsuit.
+Before joining SI Swimsuit in 2023, she worked on the editorial board of the University of Notre Dame’s student magazine and on the editorial team at Chapel Hill, Durham and Chatham Magazines in North Carolina.
+When not working, Zaytoun loves to watercolor and oil paint, run and water ski.
 She is a graduate of the University of Notre Dame and a huge Fighting Irish fan.